OpenTurbineCoDe/OpenTurbineCoDe/README.md

 ## Quick start guide

-From the root folder of , execute
+From the root of the folder, execute

     python3 openturbinecode/main.py --GUI